Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to reach the heart.

-Heart bypass surgery begins with an incision made in the chest, with the breastbone cut exposing the heart.
-Next, a portion of the saphenous vein is harvested from the inside of the leg.
-Pieces of this great vein will be used to bypass the blocked arteries in the heart.
-The venous graft is sewn to the aorta and to the affected coronary artery past the blocked site.
+Heart bypass surgery begins with an incision in the chest, and the breastbone is cut exposing the heart.
+Next, a portion of the saphenous vein, which is very large, is harvested from the inside of the leg.
+Pieces of this large vein are used to bypass the blocked coronary arteries, which are arteries that supply blood to the heart.
+The venous graft is sewn to the aorta, the main artery of the body, and to the affected coronary artery, to bypass the blocked site.

-Review Date 4/13/2015
+Review Date 4/16/2023

 Updated by: Mary C. Mancini, MD, PhD, Cardiothoracic Surgeon, Shreveport, LA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.